Who am I ?

 What is this book about ?

-I want to talk about timeless principles and how to apply them in Computer Graphics.
-Hopefully I will be able to go beyond the ultimate answer to everything : “It depends” and offer some personal insights.
+This book will not teach you Maya, Guerilla Render or any software because there are already dozens of websites doing that.
+I want to talk about timeless principles and how to apply them in CG lighting.
+Hopefully I will be able to go beyond the ultimate answer to everything: “it depends” and provide some personal insights.

 This is what I am trying to do with this book.